JWWeatherman/yeticold/YetiColdSetupWalkthrough.md

 Header: Start Yeti on your Primary Laptop.

-Descripton: Here you run a command that will start the yeticold software.
+Descripton: Now you will run the command that will start up yeti in your browser.

+Command: python3 ~/yeticold/scripts/YetiCold.py

+Issues: Sometimes yeticold will not show up in your browser or it will give an error in the browser.
+To fix open your browser and/or refresh the page.

 Action: Run the command on your primary laptop and wait for step 6 to appear.